2006 Acura RSX Reviews

-Entering its fourth season in Acura’s lineup, the compact RSX sport coupe gets significant performance and styling enhancements this season.
+Entering its fifth season in Acura's lineup, the compact RSX sport coupe has few changes for 2006.
+One new body-color choice is offered.
+Significant performance and styling enhancements were developed for 2005.

-Both front-wheel-drive hatchback models use track-tuned suspensions that have been enhanced for 2005 with reduced ride height, retuned bushings and thicker stabilizer bars.
+Both front-wheel-drive hatchback models use track-tuned suspensions that were enhanced for 2005 with reduced ride height, retuned bushings and thicker stabilizer bars.
 To produce handling traits that complement its increased engine output, the Type-S features firmer springs and dampers and a larger front stabilizer.

-Designed with a particularly curvaceous profile, the RSX coupe has a new pentagonal grille that resembles other Acura models.
-Tri-beam headlights, body-colored side sills and lower, rectangular air ducts are used on 2005 models.
+Designed with a particularly curvaceous profile, the RSX coupe has a pentagonal grille that resembles other Acura models.
+Tri-beam headlights, body-colored side sills and lower, rectangular air ducts are used.

 The body displays chiseled accent lines and features short front and rear overhangs.
 Compound-curved window glass complements thin A- and B-pillars to improve visibility.

 P205/55R16 tires on the base model are mounted on five-spoke alloy wheels.
 The Type-S rides on P215/45R17 tires.
-A power moonroof is standard.
-The Type-S gets a deck-lid spoiler.
+A power moonroof is standard, and the Type-S coupe gets a deck-lid spoiler.

-A 2.0-liter four-cylinder that produces 160 hp powers the base RSX.
-The Type-S gets a stronger four-cylinder that now generates 210 hp at 7,800 rpm and 143 pounds-feet of torque at 7,000 rpm; it requires premium fuel.
+The 2.0-liter four-cylinder engine in the base RSX produces 155 hp.
+The Type-S gets a stronger four-cylinder that generates 201 hp at 7,800 rpm and 140 pounds-feet of torque at 7,000 rpm; it requires premium fuel.

 A five-speed-manual transmission is standard in the base model.
 The optional five-speed automatic has a manual-shift provision and incorporates Grade Logic Control, which holds the proper gear on steep grades and minimizes unnecessary shifting.
 The Type-S comes only with a close-ratio six-speed-manual gearbox.